 Last year, I dove fully into the “Morning Menu” routine – where you put your morning time materials into a plastic menu folder.
 Let me tell you, these menus keep me on track and feeling polished, even on a dragging morning!
 I did drop the ball last year, on getting my printable menus online and available.
 But now I’m full steam ahead with a brand new Classical Morning Menu series for your homeschool!

-My classical morning menu is filled with 4 beautiful selections to bring rhythm to your homeschool day.
-Serve up truth, beauty and goodness to your family with affirmations, Scripture, poetry, and artwork.
+My classical morning menu is filled with 5 beautiful content selections to bring rhythm to your homeschool day.
+Serve up truth, beauty and goodness to your family with Charlotte Mason’s affirmations, Scripture, poetry, and artwork.

 Classical Morning Menus for Homeschool

 What makes these menus Classical?

 The materials I’ve included focus on core subjects like history, geography and literature.
 The method of using the Morning Menu dailyans kids are repeatedly exposed to the selections and by month’s end have a strong knowledge base, and perhaps even have memorized the passages.

 These menus cultivate the grammar stage (concrete thought) of learning, which is about the absorption of facts and knowledge.
 Plus, in my menus, I’ve also included “Connection” ideas for discussion or thinking about how the pieces tie into another aspects of learning.
 So, there’s potential for kids in the dialectic stage (logical thought).